 Share the Joy

 If you're married, then this one's a snap.
 You and your spouse will have plenty to talk about and rehash after the festivities.
 If you're single, consider bringing along a sympathetic, well-behaved friend who doesn't have other Thanksgiving plans.
 Consider an ally who doesn't mind fielding personal questions from strangers, doesn't drink too much, and has promised not to share embarrassing stories about you at future friend gatherings.
-This trusted soul will commiserate with you after the shindig, and during the gathering, she'll take some pressure off of you.
+This trusted soul will commiserate with you after the shindig, and during the gathering, they'll take some pressure off of you.

 Have an Exit Strategy